January 11, 2023 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 No investment is a sure thing.
 But no one is making new land in Texas anytime soon — so the land already here is incredibly valuable.

 Buying land in Texas could be a good investment, simply because land is an appreciating asset.
 However, it’s not a get-rich-quick option.
 The value of land often stems from being able to hold onto it over time.
+View our guide here to learn when it makes sense to buy vs build a home.

 But in the shorter term, you can also use your land for other money-making opportunities: